Electrk/dso.js/README.md

 # dso.js

-A DSO decompiler for Blockland.
+A DSO decompiler for the Torque Game Engine.

+It currently only supports games made in TGE, so TGEA, Torque3D, etc. are not supported.

 ## Installation